From Solopreneur to Startup: Building Your Support Team on a Budget

 If any of these seem familiar to you, then it’s time to move beyond solo operations.

-Shift your mindset from doer to leader
+2. Shift from doer to leader before making any hire

 You’re used to handling everything as a solopreneur.
 But if you want to be a successful business, you need to shift to a leadership mindset.
 And that means letting go in the right areas.

 And no, it doesn’t mean that you are going to get lazy or let someone else handle your business.
 It means your main role now is to guide your team, set directions, and help others execute their tasks efficiently.
+Also, working with a fractional COO helps startups grow by turning vision into structure, priorities into systems, and chaos into clarity.

 Once you start thinking like a leader, others can be more empowered to take ownership of their tasks.
 This means you’ll have more time to focus on strategizing, innovating, and nurturing partnerships with clients, which can lead to the growth of your business.